DavidBabel/check-flow-annotation/README.md

 check-flow-annotation -h

 Usage: check-flow-annotation.js [options] path1 path2 path3 etc

-  by default it checks every ".js" and ".jsx" in your project, but you can filter it with exclude option
+  By default it checks every ".js" and ".jsx" in your project, but you can filter it with exclude option

+  Note that options are written "--option=value" but short version are written "-o value"

   --help, -h
     Displays help information about this script